9fwr/webhook2sheet/Readme.md

-# Google Sheets Data Append Automation
+# Webhook 2 Sheet

 ## Summary

 This project automates the process of appending data to a specific Google Sheet using a Google Cloud Function.
-You can send any JSON record as POST to the cloud function and it will be added as a new row in the Sheet.
+It provides a webhook where you can send any JSON record as POST request to and it will be added as a new row in the Sheet.
+The mapping will be defined in a separate tab in the Sheet.
 It leverages the Google Sheets API to append new data sent via HTTP requests to a predefined spreadsheet.
 This solution is ideal for integrating various data sources into a centralized Google Sheet for reporting, analysis, or aggregation purposes.

 ## Prerequisites/Installation